mattfarrow1/mattfarrow1.github.io/_drafts/2018-02-07-bibles-for-kids.md

 When our kids were born, we adopted a tradition from some friends of ours of saying a blessing over our children at night before they went to sleep.

-> "The Lord bless you and keep you; the Lord make his face shine upon your and be gracious to you; the Lord turn his face toward you and give you peace."
+> "The Lord bless you and keep you; the Lord make his face shine upon you and be gracious to you; the Lord turn his face toward you and give you peace."
 Numbers 6:24-26

 ### Toddlers